 That’s all of it.

-You might be wondering why we haven’t mentioned anything about best antivirus for iPhone.
-It’s because there is no need for antivirus apps on iPhone.
+You might be wondering why we haven’t mentioned anything about the best antivirus for iPhone.
+It’s because there is no need for antivirus apps on the iPhone.
 The App Store filters away most of the malicious apps and also those which requires full system scanning.

-Even if you want to use an antivirus software, it will have limited capability.
+Even if you want to use antivirus software, it will have limited capability.
 This security, though, is void if you jailbreak.